TINKERING WITH LINUX

 I'm still not a programmer or very computer savvy in the end, so I can't talk about all the technical bits for the life of me.

 But I really am glad to be out of the Windows ecosystem for my personal, day-to-day business.
-Even if I'm not particularly skilled at parsing it, I enjoy learning about computers and how they work in the modern day more.
-Being able to use CSS to customize my desktop is deeply funny to me.
+Even if I'm not particularly skilled with any of it, I enjoy learning about computers and how they work in the modern day more.
+Being able to use CSS to customize my desktop is also deeply funny to me.

-So on and so forth.
-I'd recommend Linux both to anyone with a similar love for tinkering and troubleshooting and gritting your teeth and getting through it and anybody who doesn't.
+I'd recommend Linux both to anyone with a similar love for tinkering and troubleshooting and, frankly, anybody who doesn't.
 You very well can get smooth, effortless time with Linux.
 Just don't poke your nose where you don't have to.

 Because trust me - I could have avoided the contents of this entire post if I knew how to stop fucking around.